This post may contain affiliate links. Please see my disclosure policy for more details.

 St Kilda Beach is the most well known, with cafes, nearby Luna Park and plenty of youngsters strutting down the promenade.
 Try Brighton Beach for the famous painted beach huts, or Black Rock Beach instead.

-6. Eureka Skydeck
+6. Melbourne Skydeck

 Arriving just before sunset and watching the city light up is particularly pretty, although a bit crowded.